Logiqx/gps-wizard/docs/devices/locosys/detective.md

 >
 > SDOP is a new SiRF3 parameter determined on the basis of the Kalman Filter covariance computed during each 1-second cycle of the SiRF3 chipset

-Recognising that Locosys probably used the SiRFstar IV chip in the GW-52 and GW-60 means we can safely assume that SDOP and SDOS are actually the same thing.
-It seems more than likely that they are both derived from EHVE (Estimated Horizontal Velocity Error) which was originally for SiRFDrive and subsequently used by SiRFNavIII.
+Recognizing that Locosys probably used the SiRFstar IV chip in the GW-52 and GW-60 means we can safely assume that SDOP and SDOS are actually the same thing.
+It seems more than likely that they are either derived from EHVE (Estimated Horizontal Velocity Error) which was originally for SiRFDrive and subsequently used by SiRFNavIII, or calculated using a similar approach.

 The GW-52 specification refers to SDOS and says "typical accuracy of 10s average speed measurement: ~3 cm/s, 99.7% certainty".
 The mention of 99.7% suggests to me that that SDOS is based on 3σ (3 standard deviations).
 This would seem to be consistent with the Tom's test results back in 2009.
 It is also worth noting that the u-blox sAcc measure is almost certainly based on 1σ due to similarly named u-blox metrics being specified as 1 standard deviation.

-### Addendum
+### Addendum #1

 After writing this article, I've opened up a broken GW-60 to see what is inside.